Re-sharing this little treasure’s story … Portia, a lady learned in the law, formally known as Portiatticus Finch Esq., Barrister & Solicitor.

 Indeed, looks like she’s getting into some classic pulp legal fiction these days including ‘The Defender’ by Frederick J. Thwaites.
 I mean, how could she, or any lawyer, possibly go past this opening line featuring Thwaites’ characteristic tempestuous prose,

 “Gentleman of the Jury, if God’s compassion can still be felt in this Court, you can’t convict this woman!”

-Portia M-Finch’s traditional powdered wig with its stiff curls, is made using tiny rolls of cotton wool.
-Closer view of her stand up collar & bands, the jabot.
+Portiatticus’ traditional powdered wig, with its stiff curls, is made using tiny rolls of cotton wool.
+This closer view shows, better, her stand up collar & bands, the jabot.

 She has a boxed flat round base with tiny little pink feet attached.